 Sector Background & Challenges

 Transport system in India, comprising roads, railways, ports and air services, is one of the largest in the world.
-However, efficiency of the transport system is low, in part because the average speed of movement through road, rail and coastal ships is lower than in emerging economies.
+However, efficiency of the transport system is low, in part because the average speed of movement through road, rail and coastal ships is lower than in developed economies.
 The 12th Five-Year Plan (2012-17) estimates investment of over Rs 56 lakh crore under the Plan for development of infrastructure capacity to support economic growth.

 Figures at a Glance

 2-wheeler & car ownership (per 1,000 people)

-112 Year | 1994 393 Year | 2021
+112 Year 1994 393 Year 2021

-48 Year | 2021 (source: Government of India Fact Sheet on Urban Development & Poverty Alleviation)
+14 Year 1994 48 Year 2021

+(source: Government of India Fact Sheet on Urban Development & Poverty Alleviation)

-Daily trips by various vehicles
+Daily tr Daily trips by various vehicles

-Year 2001

-92 million

-Year 2021
+Year 20 01 9 2 million

-216 million
+Year 20 21 2 216 million estimated

+Railways

-Railways Average speed of freight trains 25 km per hour Government of India's Strategy For urban transportation, Governement of India recommends development of metro system in cities which have over 2 million population, among other determinants, as metro system is proving to be a successful mode of public transport.
-Additionally,
+Average speed of freight trains 25 km per hour (source: 12th Five-Year Plan. volume 2)

+Government of India's Strategy

+For urban transportation, the Government of India recommends development of metro system in cities which have over 2 million population, among other determinants, as metro system is proving to be a successful mode of public transport.
+Additionally, the